jameslawler/notes/docs/portuguese/verbs/todo/fechar.md

 1. O que você fecha antes de sair de casa?
 What do you close before leaving the house?
 2. Quando o supermercado fecha hoje?
 When does the supermarket close today?
-3. Qual empresa fecha muito cedo?
+3. Que empresa fecha muito cedo?
 Which business closes too early?